manymoments/manymoments.github.io/_posts/2020-09-05-synchronous-consensus-omission-faults.markdown

              // notify
              send ("notify", cmd, seq-no) to all replicas seq-no = seq-no + 1

+       on receiving ("notify", cmd, seq-no) from any replica:
+          // store the highest seq-no and cmd if seq-no > highest-seq-no:
+             highest-cmd, highest-seq-no = cmd, seq-no

        // Heartbeat from primary
        if no client message for some predetermined time t (and view == j):